johmca/IBM-Watson-Developer-Certification-Study-Guide/README.md

             -   Example problems are classification and regression.

-    -   **Classification by How they work **is more complex but two examples are
+    -   **Classification by How they work** is more complex (see mind map) but two examples are

-        -   Neural Networks, as we know, mimic biological systems
+        -   Neural Networks, which as we know, mimic biological systems

         -   Regression algorithms model relations between variables to minimize error

         -   Instance Based Algorithms compare new data to a well understood data set and make predictions based on similarity

+        -   and there are loads more...

 ![](MachineLearningAlgorithms.png)